-- 2.2 Children of staff at the school where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrative skill shortage. - 2.3 Children who live in East Village by random allocation.
-Proof of residence will be required (Council Tax bill, utility bill). - 2.4 The remaining places will be offered to pupils who live nearest to the front gates of the Nursery phase site of the Academy, that is distance from the Academy entrance in a straight line.
-Proof of residence will be required (Council Tax bill, utility bill).
+- older sibling (i.e. a natural brother or sister, or a half brother or sister, or a legally adopted brother or sister or half-brother or sister, or step brother or sister who will be living with them at the same address at the date of their entry to the Academy) in the nursery or in years R-6 of the Academy.
+Proof of the sibling relationship will be required (short birth certificates). - 2.2 Children of staff at the school where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrative skill shortage. - 2.3 Children who live in East Village by random allocation.
+Proof of residence will be required (Council Tax bill, utility bill). - 2.4 The remaining places will be offered to pupils who live nearest to the front gates of the Nursery phase site of the Academy, that is distance from the Academy